Bibliography of the history of the Early Slavs and Rus'

 This is a select bibliography of post-World War II English-language books (including translations) and journal articles about the Early Slavs and Rus' and its borderlands until the Mongol invasions beginning in 1223.
-Book entries may have references to reviews published in academic journals or major newspapers when these could be considered helpful.
+The sections "General surveys" and "Biographies" contain books; other sections contain both books and journal articles.
+Book entries have references to journal articles and reviews about them when helpful.